-176 Core samples were analyzed for both their elemental composition (%C and %N) and organic 177 carbon isotope signature ( $\delta^{13}$ C VPDB).
-To remove inorganic carbon content all of the material to be 178 analyzed was initially washed with 1M hydrochloric (HCl) acid.
-There was no anticipated inorganic 179 nitrogen content in the samples.
-All of the samples were analyzed on an elementar vario ISOTOPE select 180 cube elemental analyzer (EA) connected to a VisION isotope ratio mass spectrometer (IRMS).
-The EA 181 system follows dumas combustion and both generates and separates the gasses used for elemental 182 composition determination and then releases the gas to the IRMS for isotopic determination.
-Every fifth 183 sample was run in duplicate and a check standard was run in triplicate every twentieth sample to ensure 184 the accuracy of the results.
-The elemental results were calibrated against a known sulfanilamide standard 185 and the precision of the results is +/-0.1% or better, and variation of duplicate samples was within range 186 of this uncertainty.
-The carbon isotope results were calibrated against four known reference standards 187 which cover the range of isotopic signatures expected in organic material (-15‰ to -35‰), and duplicates 188 and check standards were run at the same interval as above.
-All of the isotopic results are reported in per 189 mil (‰) relative to VPDB and the precision of the results is +/-0.1‰ or better.
+170 Core samples were analyzed for both their organic carbon isotope signature (δ^{13} C VPDB) and elemental composition (%C and %N).
+To remove inorganic carbon content all of the material to be 171 analyzed was initially washed with hydrochloric (HCl) acid.
+There is was no anticipated inorganic 172 173 nitrogen content in the samples.
+All of the samples were analyzed on an elementar vario ISOTOPE select 174 cube elemental analyzer (EA) connected to a VisION isotope ratio mass spectrometer (IRMS).
+The EA system follows dumas combustion and both generates and separates the gasses used for elemental 175 composition determination and then releases the gas to the IRMS for isotopic determination.
+The 176 elemental results were calibrated against a known sulfanilamide standard and the precision of the results 177 178 is +/-0.1% or better.
+The carbon isotope results were calibrated against four known reference standards 179 which cover the range of isotopic signatures expected in organic material (-15‰ to -35‰).
+All of the